Chance-Constrained Neural MPC under Uncontrollable Agents via Sequential Convex Programming: Simulation and Results

 To further illustrate the effectiveness of our approach, Fig.~\ref{fig:prediction_compare} visualizes a representative zebra-crossing scenario where the vehicle navigates around a pedestrian.
 Both methods successfully predict the pedestrian's future positions and construct error bounds (shown with color gradients indicating time progression).
 Notably, SCP$^2$ produces tighter and more rapidly adaptive error bounds that closely follow the actual pedestrian trajectory, enabling the vehicle to plan more efficient paths while maintaining safety guarantees.
 Fig.~\ref{fig:error_compare} illustrates that SCP$^2$'s bounds expand appropriately to capture increased uncertainty during critical interaction phases, then contract during more predictable periods.
 In contrast, ACP exhibits several limitations.
 First, its error bounds remain unchanged during the initial $T$ time steps due to the time-lagged nature of its evaluation, which requires a warm-up period before adaptation can begin.
-Second, ACP adapts slowly to distribution changes because its time-lagging design and its learning rate hyperparameter must be manually tuned.
+Second, ACP adapts slowly to distribution changes because of its time-lagging design to address distribution shifts.
+It operates in an a posteriori manner—updating bounds based on empirical errors realized from preceding horizons.
+In contrast, our approach aims for \textit{a priori} robustness to ensure instantaneous safety.
+Consequently, the vehicle controlled by our method can smoothly anticipate pedestrian behaviors.
+It safely navigates with proactive, gentle adjustments rather than abrupt, reactive braking, producing a smoother acceleration profile and improving speed efficiency.
+However, this anticipatory capability comes at the cost of significantly increased problem complexity.
+Addressing this requires our proposed two-loop architecture, which incurs a higher computational burden.
+Nevertheless, the resulting computation time—on the order of 100 ms—fully satisfies the operational requirements for a high-level behavioral and motion planner, as opposed to a low-level dynamic tracking controller.

-\textbf{Observation for convergence behavior:} In our experimental setting, we observe that $\bar{R}_{k,\mathbb{X}_p}$ exhibits locally non-decreasing behavior with respect to the control sequence $\mathbf{u}$.
-This enables the early termination mechanism described in Theorem~\ref{thm:outer_convergence}, significantly reducing computational cost.
+The early termination mechanism described in Theorem~\ref{thm:outer_convergence} significantly reduces computational cost.
 Table~\ref{table:shortcut_comparison} demonstrates the effectiveness of this shortcut mechanism across different scenarios.